-The Canon EOS-1D X Mark II and the Canon EOS M50 are two digital cameras that were officially introduced, respectively, in February 2016 and February 2018.
+The Canon EOS-1D X Mark II and the Canon EOS M50 are two digital cameras that were announced, respectively, in February 2016 and February 2018.
 The 1DX Mark II is a DSLR, while the M50 is a mirrorless interchangeable lens camera.
-The cameras are based on a full frame (1DX Mark II) and an APS-C sensor.
-The 1DX Mark II has a resolution of 20 megapixel, whereas the M50 provides 24 MP.
+The cameras are based on a full frame (1DX Mark II) and an APS-C (M50) sensor.
+The 1DX Mark II has a resolution of 20 megapixels, whereas the M50 provides 24 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon M50 is considerably smaller (62 percent) than the Canon 1D X Mark II.
 Moreover, the M50 is substantially lighter (75 percent) than the 1DX Mark II.
 It is worth mentioning in this context that the 1DX Mark II is splash and dust resistant, while the M50 does not feature any corresponding weather-sealing.